MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/module-compatibility.md

+---
+title: PowerShell 7 module compatibility ms.date: 02/03/2020
+---

-# PowerShell 7 module Compatibility
+# PowerShell 7 module compatibility

 This article contains a list of PowerShell modules published by Microsoft.
 This modules provide management and support for various Microsoft products and services.
 These modules have been update